 Tim Wise is among the nation’s most prominent anti-racist essayists and educators.
 He has spent the past 25 years speaking to audiences in all 50 states, on over 1000 college and high school campuses, at hundreds of professional and academic conferences, and to community groups across the nation.
 He has also lectured internationally in Canada and Bermuda, and has trained corporate, government, law enforcement and medical industry professionals on methods for dismantling racism in their institutions.

-Dr. Alex Lichtenstein
+Keynote Speaker: Dr. Alex Lichtenstein

 December 4, 2014

 Dr. Lichtenstein's work centers on the intersection of labor history and the struggle for racial justice in societies shaped by white supremacy, particularly the U.S. South (1865-1954) and 20th-century South Africa.
 His first book, Twice the Work of Free Labor examines the role of convict leasing and chain gangs in the remaking of the American South in the half century after the Civil War.
 Subsequently, he has written extensively about race relations in the labor movement, interracial agrarian radicalism, early civil rights struggles, and the impact of anticommunism on the labor and civil rights movements, in both the US and South Africa.
-His most recent book, Margaret Bourke-White and the Dawn of Apartheid, is based on a photography exhibited he curated at IU and in South Africa.
+His most recent book, Margaret Bourke-White and the Dawn of Apartheid, is based on a photography exhibit he curated at IU and in South Africa.